digitaldina/jv/README.md

-# Site for JV's Hackclub, made with GatsbyJS and heart
+# Site for JV's Hackclub, made with GatsbyJS and ❤️